chalk-ai/docs/query-overview.md

 return values for a single feature set as quickly as possible: taking advantage of caching and distributed execution.

-The later use cases are accomplished through offline queries which execute over the offline store and can return multiple instances of a feature set.
+The latter use cases are accomplished through offline queries which execute over the offline store and can return multiple instances of a feature set.

 ## What are Queries